-A June 2026 update of our April forecast, rewritten for the post-IPO market.
+An August 6, 2026 update of our April forecast, re-run after SpaceX's first post-IPO earnings report.
 The original article is preserved in full below.

-Our April sum-of-the-parts, the seven segments summing to $1.25 trillion, against today's $2.5 trillion market price.
+Our April sum-of-the-parts, the seven segments summing to $1.25 trillion, against the roughly $1.4 trillion post-earnings market price.

 What SpaceX is worth